RezaNourmohammadi/real-estate/README.md

-# real-estate-price-prediction
+# real-estate-price-prediction-

-home price prediction using federated learning
+estimating the price of real estate using federated learning